flaviomicheletti/python-unittest/readme.md

 ![image](https://user-images.githubusercontent.com/1257048/203304118-a902976a-72b9-4e7c-bc06-80f73c5afad5.png)

-# A short practical guide to testing Python
+# A short practical guide to testing Python (unittest)

 A little guide to help you test your Python code with framework __unittest__.